Fiorello La Guardia: Legacy

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw La Guardia ranked as the best American big-city mayor to serve between the years 1820 and 1993.

-According to biographer Mason B. Williams, his close collaboration with Roosevelt's New Deal proved a striking success in linking national money and local needs.
+A 1993 survey of historians, political scientists, and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked La Guardia as the best American big-city mayor to serve between the years 1820 and 1993.
+According to a biographer, Mason B. Williams, his close collaboration with Roosevelt's New Deal proved a striking success in linking national money and local needs.
 La Guardia enabled the political recognition of new groups that had been largely excluded from the political system, such as Jews and Italians.
 His administration (in cooperation with Robert Moses) gave New York its modern infrastructure.
 His far-sighted goals raised ambitions for new levels of urban possibility.
 According to Thomas Kessner, trends since his tenure mean that "people would be afraid of allowing anybody to take that kind of power".

 Namesakes

 New York's LaGuardia Airport, LaGuardia Community College, LaGuardia Place, and various parks and buildings around New York City are named for him.

-Known for his love of music, La Guardia was noted for spontaneously conducting professional and student orchestras and was instrumental in the creation of the High School of Music & Art in 1936, now renamed the Fiorello H. La Guardia High School of Music & Art and Performing Arts.
+Known for his love of music, La Guardia was noted for spontaneously conducting professional and student orchestras and was instrumental in the creation of the High School of Music & Art in 1936, now renamed the Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
+During his mayoralty, in May 1935, the city's 258-acre shelter for its homeless and unemployed men in Chester, Orange County, New York was renamed Camp La Guardia.
+It operated under that name for 72 years before closing in 2006.

 In 1972, the United States Postal Service honored La Guardia with a 14-cent postage stamp.

-A strong supporter of Zionism, LaGuardia Street and LaGuardia interchange, both in Tel Aviv, Israel, were named in his honor.
+In Tel Aviv, LaGuardia Street and LaGuardia interchange are named in his honor.
 A street in Rijeka, Croatia, is named after Fiorello La Guardia.
 La Guardia worked in Rijeka as a U.S. Consular Agent from 1903 to 1906, when the city was known as Fiume and was under Hungarian administration.
 It was during this time that Rijeka's port played a vital role in connecting the Austro-Hungarian Empire to the United States, featuring direct passenger service between Rijeka and New York.